rjpcasalino/blog_bt/src/posts/2021-08-19-Netbooting-OpenBSD.md

       echo "inet 192.168.0.2" > /export/mockingbird/etc/hostname.hme0
       # note that the Sun Happy Meal (hme) Ethernet device is specific to these Ultras
       # your interface might differ
+      # set mount points in exported fstab
+      # i.e., working in /export/mockingbird
+      # add swap if you want
+      # cat > etc/fstab <<-EOF
+         192.168.0.1:/export/client /    nfs rw        0 0
+         192.168.0.1:/usr           /usr nfs ro        0 0
+        EOF

 #### bootparamd or rpc.bootparamd

-Be sure to review portmap(8) and rpcinfo(8), and rpc(5).
+Be sure to review `portmap(8)` and `rpcinfo(8)`, and `rpc(5)`.
 Cursory glances (perhaps many) here and there will do, and trial and error will be employed.

 > Some routines that compare hostnames use case-sensitive string comparisons; some do not.
 If an incoming request fails, verify that the case of the hostname in the file to be parsed matches the case of the hostname called for, and attempt the request again.